programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 {% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-05.png" alt="The map colorized with log-values, but with a scale that shows non-log values" caption="Figure 5.
 The map colorized with a log-scale, but with non-log values on the scale." %}

 Note that the log values on the scale have been converted to the original (non-log) values.
-Note, too, that the bins equal size, but their values increase exponentially, in line with their log10 values.
+While the bins are equal size their values increase exponentially.

-## The Cause of Uneven Distribution of Data and **Normalizing** Data
+# **Normalizing** Population Data

 This map demonstrates a common characteristic of choropleth maps: the data tends to correlate closely with population centers.
 The counties with the largest number of police killings of civilians are those with large populations (Los Angeles, CA; Cook, IL; Dade, FL; etc.)

 The same issue would arise if we were mapping ocurrences of swine flu (correlated with hog farms), corn leaf blight (correlated with regions that grow corn), etc.

 This is why choropleth maps often do not visualize *values* (that is, raw numbers).
 Instead, they visual *ratios* (the number of cases per 100,000 population).
 Converting the data from values to ratios is called **normalizing** data.

+## Get county-level population statistics

 To do this, we need to get a dataset that includes county-by-county population statistics that, ideally, include a FIPS code.